 I hear people saying all the time, “I want to wait until my child is the perfect age to go to Walt Disney World.”
 But what is the perfect age?
 Is it 5?
 8?
 3?
 The truth is there is no right answer.
 Like so many things I’ve discovered, the answer is different for everyone.

 Fast forward six years and a few months to our next trip in April 2017-we now have four children, and they were 18, 15, 7, and 5.
+Our Travel Planner, Elizabeth, gave us advice on traveling to with kids of different ages and as a large family.
 Our older daughter was able to build on her memories on our subsequent trips by recreating moments and pictures while her mother and I reflected on how much she changed between our trips.

 Taking teenagers has its own benefits, not least of all, the ability to go off by themselves.
 Fourteen is the magic number-a child must be 14 or accompanied by a guest who is 14 to enter the park.
 Our kids have always been independent, so we allowed them to go make their own memories while we toured with our younger children.

 But one of my best memories is that of taking my mother-in-law for her first trip (that will be another blog post).